FBI Director Wray distances himself from Barr's use of 'spying' on Trump campaign

 "Well that's not the term I would use," Wray said.

 "Lots of people have different colloquial phrases," he added to a Senate appropriations subcommittee.
 "I believe that the FBI is engaged in investigative activity and part of investigative activity includes surveillance activity of different shapes and sizes.
-To me the key question is making sure that its done by the book consistent with our lawful authorities."
+To me the key question is making sure that it's done by the book consistent with our lawful authorities."

 The period of time has come under scrutiny as President Donald Trump and his allies have focused attention on the use of government surveillance, referring to the story as "Spygate."